mvniekerk/dokuti/README.md

 # Postman Collection

+*NOTE:* You need to be using the full installation of postman and not the Chrome app

 A `Dokuti.postman_collection.json` Postman collection has been included within the `postman` folder.
 This collection is intended for exploring the Dokuti API.
 There is also a `Dokuti-Quickstart.postman_environment.json` Postman environment that can be used to interact with the
 Dokuti instance deployed using the `docker-compose` method in the Quickstart above.